By Mehmet Kurtkaya, Published on October 8, 2019, Updated on January, 4 2020

 Turkish word "kur" (to build), Turkish "urug" (social organization), Sumerian "ur" (base), Sumerian ancient cities Ur, Urug as well as the first city in the world Eridu.

-Base and land/ground/earth are also conceptually related as well as to fix, to build as seen in words above.
-There is one more conceptual relation to ground: "foot" and "to move".
+"Base" and "land/ground/earth" are also conceptually related as well as "to fix, to build" as seen in words above.

-Let's check if we can see this relation in words: "yuru" means to "walk" in Turkish.
-Moreover, sur" means to drag, and "suru" animal horde. "urug" also means animal horde in ancient Turkish.
+Let's check if we can see this relation in words: "yuru" means to "walk" in Turkish and er "to reach", sur means to drag, and sürü animal horde. "urug" also means animal horde in ancient Turkish.
 (English word "drag" and Turkish "sur" mean the same and English "drag" can easily be constructed as "dur/sur+ag" in Turkish).

-Sumerian "ere" means "to go", "ur" "to drag", certainly related to Turkish "yuru" to walk, "sur" (drag) and the "y" initial is "ğ" from "uğ" which is frequently found in many languages as I have shown.
+Sumerian "ere" means "to go", "ur" "to drag", certainly related to Turkish words "yuru" to walk, "sur" (drag), "er" to reach and the "y" initial is "ğ" from "uğ" which is frequently found in many languages as I have shown.
 So not only sound, and meaning match but the word-making suffix/prefix match as well.

-In Sumerian/Turkish "Ur/yur" for "base" and "Ere/Ur/Yuru" for "to go/to walk/to drag" confirms this conceptual relation between ground and movement.
+In Sumerian/Turkish "Ur/kur" for "base" and "Ere/Ur/Er/Yuru/Sur" for "to go/to walk/to reach/to drag" confirms this conceptual relation between ground and movement.

-The connection is valid for Proto-Indo-European reconstructions too, and not in one but in multiple cases all related to each other:
+The connection is valid for Proto-Indo-European reconstructions too, and not in one but in multiple cases all related to each other.
+See below:

 h₂er- to fit, to fix, to put together (order etc.)